maxnachlinger/restify-joi-middleware/README.md

 server.use(restify.plugins.bodyParser({mapParams: false}))
 server.use(restify.plugins.gzipResponse())

-// you can pass along all the joi options here server.use(validator())
+server.use(validator()) // see "Middleware Options" for all options

 // additional middleware etc